 Kimberly Faith: Right.

-Kimberly Faith: for
+Kimberly Faith: Exactly.

 Kimberly Faith: Well, that’s right.
-And it’s and it’s not only the ability to impact others, but like you said, the abundant life.
+And it’s not only the ability to impact others, but like you said, the abundant life.
 It’s kind of like if you were fighting a forest fire, and instead of using the full force of the hose, you’re using a trickle out of a garden hose instead of a fireman’s hose.

 John McLarty: Squirt gun.

-Kimberly Faith: Right there.
-Yeah.
-Exactly.
-So we’re gonna start by the first biblical mention of the Holy Spirit is in Genesis chapter one verse two, where it’s it’s it’s you know, before a single word of creation was spoken or the light was created or anything, it says the spirit of God was hovering over the face of the waters.
-And I really I really love the the meaning of the Hebrew word hovering, and it kind of gives us image of a mother bird, attentive, watchful, full of care.
+Kimberly Faith: Exactly.
+So we’re going to start by, the first biblical mention of the Holy Spirit is in Genesis 1:2, where you know, before a single word of creation was spoken or the light was created or anything, it says the spirit of God was hovering over the face of the waters.
+And I really love the meaning of the Hebrew word hovering, and it kind of gives us the image of a mother bird, attentive, watchful, full of care.
+And the reason I like that is because for us individually

 John McLarty: Sounds nurturing.

 Kimberly Faith: It sounds nurturing.
 Yeah.
-And the same spirit who moved over the chaos of a formless world, we’re gonna see what the Bible says is inside every born again believer.
-And Amen.
-And, you know, if we’re missing that, we’re missing a big part of our life that you know, a lot of Christians talk about, well, I just can’t wait for it to get out of this world and get to heaven.
+And the same spirit who moved over the chaos of a formless world, we’re going to see what the Bible says is inside every born again believer.

-The fact is the spirit having the full force of the spirit in our life allows us to taste and see who who God is now.
+Kimberly Faith: And, you know, if we’re missing that, we’re missing a big part of our life that you know, a lot of Christians talk about, well, I just can’t wait to get out of this world and get to heaven.
+The fact is the spirit, having the full force of the spirit in our life allows us to taste and see who God is now.
 And it’s really, really, I think it’s amazing.
-It’s been very this isn’t just a study in theology, in other words.
+It’s been very, this isn’t just a study in theology, in other words.
 This is a study in what matters now, what we can experience now.

 Kimberly Faith: That’s right.
 That’s right.
-So let’s kind of, segue into the Old Testament and because I want you know, the individual interaction of the Holy Spirit in the Old Testament, appears to be much different from based on what the scripture says than it is after Jesus split the veil, so to speak.
-And, so let’s kinda talk about some of these, very specific examples for the Old Testament and the Old Testament of individuals.
+So let’s kind of, segue into the Old Testament and because I want, you know, the individual interaction of the Holy Spirit in the Old Testament, appears to be much different from, based on what the scripture says, than it is after Jesus split the veil, so to speak.
+And, so let’s kind of talk about some of these, very specific examples for the Old Testament in the Old Testament of individuals.
 Again, just to be clear, we’re not talking about the spirit filling the temple, filling the tabernacle.
+We’re not talking about that subject, but we’re talking about the Holy Spirit given to specific people and examples that we have in the Old Testament.

-John McLarty: Very specific, yeah, interactions, empowerments, even given the ability to Right.
-Do certain things.
+John McLarty: Very specific, yeah, interactions, empowerments, even given the ability to

 John McLarty: He was.
 Yes.